-- $\circ$ Enhance attention and phonological encoding\ in children with dyslexia - Aid in learning executive functions and decision-making - Specifically, some "educational games" even support psychotherapy, especially in phobia-related matters, through the use of virtual and augmented reality (VR, AR) - However, the benefits that electronic games bring to an individual also depend on the type of game in question - A8 for Parents: - Be determined to set limits. - Be decisive and confident in your approach (tone of voice, body language), but also remain calm and tender. - Avoid feeling guilty. - Understand that your child may resist. - Expect that your child will test the boundaries. - Don't expect immediate compliance with the rules. - Both parents should follow the same rules. - Set boundaries based on the child's age and personality. - Avoid long gaps between unwanted behavior and consequences. - Focus your criticism on the behavior, not the child as an individual. - Remember: Overly rigid boundaries can make a child passive. - Provide alternatives for your child to release their energy, such as playing ball indoors or suggesting outdoor play. - Offer positive behaviour models for your child to imitate. - Remember to positively reinforce your child. - And some more practical advice for parents: - Spend time online with your children to teach them appropriate internet behaviour. - Check your credit card and phone accounts for unfamiliar charges. - Take time to sit with your child to watch him play, encourage, ask questions of interest - Find out which websites and devices your child is using to access the internet. - Take your child seriously if they report an uncomfortable online interaction. - Monitor whether the games, websites, and videos your child accesses online are age-appropriate.
+- o Improve spatial perception and cognitive functions51 - Enhance attention and phonological encoding in children with dyslexia52 - Aid in learning executive functions and decision-making53 - Specifically, some "educational games" even support psychotherapy, especially in phobia-related matters, through the use of virtual and augmented reality (VR, AR)54 - O However, the benefits that electronic games bring to an individual also depend on the type of game in question55

+A8 for Parents:

+- Be determined to set limits. - Be decisive and confident in your approach (tone of voice, body language), but also remain calm and tender. - Avoid feeling guilty. - Understand that your child may resist. - Expect that your child will test the boundaries. - O Don't expect immediate compliance with the rules. - Both parents should follow the same rules. - Set boundaries based on the child's age and personality. - Avoid long gaps between unwanted behavior and consequences. - Focus your criticism on the behavior, not the child as an individual. - Remember: Overly rigid boundaries can make a child passive. - Provide alternatives for your child to release their energy, such as playing ball indoors or suggesting outdoor play. - Offer positive behaviour models for your child to imitate. - Remember to positively reinforce your child56. - And some more practical advice for parents: - Spend time online with your children to teach them appropriate internet behaviour57. - Check your credit card and phone accounts for unfamiliar charges. - Take time to sit with your child to watch him play, encourage, ask questions of interest - Find out which websites and devices your child is using to access the internet58. - Take your child seriously if they report an uncomfortable online interaction. - Monitor whether the games, websites, and videos your child accesses online are ageappropriate59. - Implement privacy settings and parental control programs, and use apps designed specifically for children, such as YouTube Kids60 - A8 for Teachers/Professionals: - Encourage open Communication, closeness, and a trusting relationship between the child and their parent/quardian - Teach the child that their actions affect both themselves and others and have consequences.